spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-a-visibility-condition-for-cms-blocks.md

 ---
-title: HowTo - Create a Visibility Condition for CMS Blocks
+title: HowTo - Create a visibility condition for CMS Blocks
 description: Visibility condition is a tool used to define particular pages in which the content of CMS block is displayed.
 last_updated: Jun 16, 2021
 template: howto-guide-template